pallets/jinja/docs/api.rst

     To disallow a method, just override it and raise :attr:`~Undefined._undefined_exception`.
-Because this is a very common idom in undefined objects there is the helper method :meth:`~Undefined._fail_with_undefined_error` that does the error raising
+Because this is a very common idiom in undefined objects there is the helper method :meth:`~Undefined._fail_with_undefined_error` that does the error raising
     automatically.
 Here a class that works like the regular :class:`Undefined` but chokes on iteration::